DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-27-collecting-feedback-about-the-service.md

 ## How it works

-Users can access the feedback page from:

-- the ‘feedback’ link in the phase banner
+Users can access the feedback page from the ‘feedback’ link in the phase banner.
-- the claim confirmation page

 ### Feedback form